-DA2PP: This is a standard vaccine administered to dogs.
-It provides protection against canine distemper, adenovirus, parvovirus, and parainfluenza.
-Pups and some dogs need additional boosters of this vaccine administered by your vet over a period of weeks to achieve maximum immunity from diseases.
+- DA2PL-CPV This is a standard vaccine administered to dogs.
+It provides protection against canine distemper, adenovirus, parvovirus, parainfluenza and leptospirosous.
+Pups and some dogs need additional boosters of this vaccine administered by your veterinarian over a period of weeks to achieve maximum immunity from diseases.
 Until these are completed, it is best to limit exposure to other dogs.
-Many serious dog illnesses are spread by fecal matter from other dogs--so properly dispose of waste and avoid areas of elimination used by other dogs.
+Many serious dog illnesses are spread by fecal material from other dogs --so properly dispose of waste and avoid areas of elimination used by other dogs.
 Parvovirus is an especially contagious and often fatal disease which primarily affects puppies, so any dog under one year of age without sufficient vaccine boosters should not be taken to public parks or outdoor areas, even sidewalks, until he has received a full series of DA2PP vaccine.
-Your veterinarian will work with you to determine a booster schedule and may recommend additional vaccines based on your dog's age and lifestyle.

-BORDETELLA: Commonly known as kennel cough, bordetella, or canine tracheobronchitis, is an upper respiratory illness spread in facilities with lots of other dogs.
+Your veterinarian will work with you to determine a booster schedule and may recommend additional vaccines based on your dog's age and lifestyle. - BORDETELLA Commonly known as kennel cough, bordetella, or canine tracheobronchitis, is an upper respiratory illness spread in facilities with lots of other dogs.
 All animal shelters are familiar with this disease and most protect all incoming dogs by administering a bordetella vaccine.
 However, the dogs often come in contact with the bacteria before the vaccine takes full effect, so often dogs leaving the shelter will develop an illness with cold-like symptoms.
 Other dogs can catch this cold, so limit contact with other dogs until you have observed your dog for symptoms for a week or longer.
 Should symptoms develop, keep him quiet, entice him to eat and get plenty of rest.
 Your veterinarian may prescribe antibiotics to prevent him from developing a secondary infection.
-Canine infectious tracheobronchitis is most often characterized by a frequent dry cough which is agaravated by pressure from pulling on the leash or strenuous activity.
-Most dogs seem to be minimally affected by the illness and continue to behave normally, eat, and play.
-Lethargy, reluctance to eat, or white or yellow nasal discharge could be signs that the kennel cough has progressed into a more serious respiratory infection or even pnuemonia, so see your veterinarian right away if you notice these symptoms.
+Canine infectious tracheobronchitis is most often characterized by a frequent dry cough which is aggravated by pressure from pulling on the leash or strenuous activity.
+Lethargy, reluctance to eat, or white or yellow nasal discharge could be signs that the kennel cough has progressed into a more serious respiratory infection or even pneumonia, so see your veterinarian right away if you notice these symptoms. - FLEA/PARASITE CONTROL Many products exist that protect your dog from fleas and parasites.
+If you travel with your dog, you will want to protect him from illnesses spread by fleas and ticks in other parts of the country.
+Your veterinarian has a wide range of high quality flea control products which are safer and more effective than over-the-counter flea products. - HEARTWORM Hinsdale Humane Society routinely tests for heartworm disease.
+The disease, spread by the bite of an infected mosquito, can be fatal if not treated.
+All dogs should receive a monthly heartworm preventative and an annual heartworm test beginning at 7 months of age after adoption.
+Your veterinarian will be able to provide you with more information about testing and prevention.